pndaproject/red-pnda/README.md

 Note that if you use the `avro.log.localtest` topic, data is written to the disk of the VM.

-By default data is stored in the `/data` directory of the VM's filesystem.
+By default data is stored in the `/data` directory of the VM's file system using a system-timestamp directory hierarchy

-For example, if you streamed avro-encoded data on 20th June 2017 at 5PM, your data will be stored in
+For example, if you streamed avro-encoded data on 20th June 2017 at 5PM, your data will be stored in...

     /data/year=2017/month=6/day=20/hour=17/dump.avro

- directory structure.

 #### Sample Kafka Producer